satoi8080/PopClip-Extension-Kyoko/README.md

 # PopClip-Extension-Kyoko
 PopClip Extension.
-Force 'say' command to use Japanese voice Kyoko so we can hear Japanglish.
+Force `say` command to use Japanese voice Kyoko so we can hear Japanglish.